MicrosoftDocs/iis-docs/iis/configuration/modules/index.md

 <a id="001"></a>
 ## Overview

 The `<modules>` element specifies the features that are available in IIS Manager when a user is connected to a site or an application.
-The `<MODULES>` element works with the `<moduleProviders>` element in the following way:
+The `<modules>` element works with the `<moduleProviders>` element in the following way:

 - The `<moduleProviders>` element specifies the list of module providers for IIS Manager.
 - The `<modules>` element specifies the list of modules that will appear as features when a user connects to a site or an application to IIS Manager.